mikkelflores-eng/ChBE_413/README.md

 │── README.md
 │── .gitignore

-## Submissions
-- Each assignment will be submitted as both:
-  - The .ipynb notebook
-  - An exported .pdf (for grading)

 ## Notes
 - Use relative paths for data (Path.cwd() / 'data/file.csv').
 - Large raw datasets are ignored by Git (.gitignore).